katerebekah/books-r-us/library-menu.md

 When a user selects option 2, display all patrons in the library in this format:
 ```
-{patron.FirstName} {patron.LastName} - {patron.libraryCardNumber}
+{patron.FirstName} {patron.LastName} - {patron.LibraryCardNumber}
 ```

 ### Step 7
 Implement menu option 3 (add new book).

 Ask the user to provide the new book's title and author.
-Use those to create a new Book and add it to the library's book list.
+Create the new Book and add it to the library's book list.

 ### Step 8
 Implement menu option 4 (add a new patron)

-Ask the user for the patron's name and generate the patron's library card number.
+Ask the user for the patron's name and generate the patron's unique library card number.

 (**Pro Tip** -
-It might be hard to keep up with what number you are on for generating library card numbers.
-You can get around that by giving it a unique value.
+It might be hard to keep up with what number you are on for generating library card numbers (if you are using an `int`).
+You can get around that by giving making the library card number a unique `string` instead.

-You can create a unique value from their data {patronlastname}-{currentTimeInMinutes}{inSeconds}{inMilliseconds} - which would generate something like williams-265319
+You can create a unique value from their data {patronlastname}-{currentTimeInMinutes}{inSeconds}{inMilliseconds} - which would generate something like williams-265319.
+It's up to you.)

-As long as the value is unique enough for this project, you should be fine.)

 ### Step 9
 Implement menu option 5 (check out book to patron)

 In order to implement this option, follow these steps:
 1. List all the patrons in the library that can check out another book (remember, if they have 5 checked out, they cannot checkout another book)
-2. Have the user choose which patron (optionally, you can have them choose by library card number)
+2. Have the user choose which patron is checking out the book (optionally, you can have them choose by library card number)
 3. List all the books in the library that are available (not checked out by another patron).
 6. Have the user select the book to add to the patron.
 7. Add the book to the patron's list of checked out books and mark the book as not available.